SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_columns.rst

    * - ``dropped-on``
      - Returned if the HISTORY variable is used, returning ``NULL`` when no columns have been dropped.
      - Date

+**Comment** - *Because HISTORY is not currently supported, should it be removed from the description above?*

 Examples
 ===========